2060-io/dashboard-templates/README.md

 # Dashboard Templates

-This is an open-source project that manages various templates for deploying services on Kubernetes related to the 2060 project ([2060.io](https://2060.io/)).
+This is a project that manages various templates for deploying services on Kubernetes related to the 2060 project ([2060.io](https://2060.io/)).
 The goal is to facilitate rapid deployment when generating custom chatbots.

 ## Considerations